How to Make Your Small Business More Secure on a Budget

 Limit your Access

 Unauthorised people should never have access to your computers or even your accounts.
-For example, if you have a client in your office then don’t let them use your company laptop to search for something on the Internet.
+For example, if you have a client in your office, then don’t let them use your company laptop to search for something on the Internet.
 Employees of different ranks and even positions should also be told not to share passwords with unauthorised personnel.
 This even applies to staff within your company.
 For example, an accountant may have every right to access your financial documents, but a high-level salesperson shouldn’t, even if they have a prestigious role within your company.

 WiFi

-Your business WiFi can provide the perfect opening for criminals to access your data.
-You need to try and secure your connection so that only your employees can access it.
-You might also want to set up your WiFI so that it prevents even your employees from knowing the exact password.
-If you plan on having an open WiFi so that your customers can connect then this needs to be done on a completely separate network.
-Guests should never have access to the same network as your employees, because unwanted people may be able to join your network and access your data without you even knowing about it.
+If you plan on having an open WiFi network so that your customers can connect to it, this needs to be done on a completely separate network.
+Guests should never have access to the same network as your employees, because unauthorised people may join your network and access your data without you even knowing.

 Shred your Papers